zday294/Bedrock_Server_Manager/README.md

 ### Run the setup script

 Navigate to your local version of the repository in the Ubuntu 18.04 terminal.
-Once there, run the command "sudo source setup".
+Once there, run the following commands.

+    sudo chmod +x setup
+    sudo ./setup

 This will run a script to install the Python interpreter for Ubuntu 18.04 and the python linter which helps you find errors.

 ### Download a copy of the Bedrock server

-Go to [the official download page on the Minecraft werbsite,](https://www.minecraft.net/en-us/download/server/bedrock/) and download the Ubuntu Server Software for Ubuntu.
+Go to [the official download page on the Minecraft website,](https://www.minecraft.net/en-us/download/server/bedrock/) and download the Ubuntu Server Software for Ubuntu.

 ![Server download image](images/server_download.png)